oktadev/native-java-examples/README.md

 - Quarkus: `./target/quarkus-1.0.0-SNAPSHOT-runner`
 - Spring Boot: `docker run -p 8080:8080 docker.io/library/demo:0.0.1-SNAPSHOT` (or `./target/demo` if you didn't use Docker)

-Please read the [Build Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog] for performance comparison numbers and analysis.
+Please read the [Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog] for performance comparison numbers and analysis.

 ## Links